 Classification - basic amphipathic alpha-helix related to E(spl) m4

-Cellular location - unknown
+Cellular location - probably nuclear

 Bearded null mutants are viable and exhibit no mutant phenotypes, but dominant mutant alleles cause phenotypic effects on adult sensory organ development that closely mimic those resulting from loss-of-function mutations in Notch (N) pathway genes (Leviten, 1996).
 These include the commitment of extra proneural cluster cells to the sensory organ precursor (SOP) fate, and the appearance of additional sheath cell/neuron pairs at the expense of the socket and shaft cells in the sensory organ lineage.
 These dominant phenotypic effects of Brd gain-of-function alleles are sensitive to the dosage of two neurogenic genes (Notch and neuralized), as well as Hairless (H), a negative regulator of N pathway activity.
 Both Brd and the genes of the E(spl)-C are directly activated in the proneural clusters of the wing imaginal disc by Achaete and Scute, and the same genes are expressed in the vicinity of the morphogenetic furrow of the eye imaginal disc under ac/sc-independent control (Leviten, 1997 and references).